 The self-led community development projects are only one component of the village stay.
-I would say equally as important is living in the village and connecting with your host family, neighbors and community.
+I would say equally as important is living in the village and connecting with your host family, neighbours and community.
 Whilst on AIYEP, in the village and in the city you live with a host family.
 This may sound daunting but it is a genuinely unique, rewarding experience and truly allows you to experience Indonesian culture.

-Within 12 hours at my host family’s house I felt at home.
+Within 12 hours at my host family’s house, I felt at home.
 We played soccer with the local community, taught at local primary schools and hung out after dark at the village warungs (small coffee stands).
-It was an emotional departure from the village but after four weeks (including Christmas and New Year festivities) when we said our good byes.
+It was an emotional departure from the village but after four weeks (including Christmas and New Year festivities) when we said our goodbyes.

-Between the village and city stays is mid-visit break.
+Between the village and city stays is the mid-visit break.
 We stayed five nights in an amazing resort in a place called Lembah Harua.
 We didn’t have any responsibilities related to the program and we had some time to ourselves after a strenuous month of being an intriguing foreigner in a remote village.
 We relaxed, wet on a full-day hike through the jungle and swimming in waterfalls.

 Our city stay was in Bukittinggi.
 The core activity of the city stay is a work-experience program.
 AIYEP participants nominate and are placed in fields of interest.
 I’m a Bachelor of Commerce graduate so I worked in a regional office of Indonesia’s Department of Finance.
 Other examples of work placements were in schools, government offices (sport, law, infrastructure, environment), a radio station, a TV station and a retail bank.
 This aspect of the program isn’t overly strenuous and allows time to explore the city.